Norco-College-Rocketry/Operations/README.md

 # GSC Operation Application
 The Operations application is the commanding front-end for Norco College Rocketry's ground support equipment.
 It provides and interface for sending commands to the launch pad over MQTT and displays a limited set of safety critical indicators and telemetry values (such as propellant tank pressure).

-This program will run on Raspberry Pi 5 within the Ground Station Control briefcase as part of the ground support equipment for NCR's first bi-propellant liquid rocket, [Project Olivine](https://github.com/orgs/Norco-College-Rocketry/projects/1?pane=info).
+This program will run on Raspberry Pi 5 within the Ground Station Control briefcase as part of the ground support equipment for NCR's first bi-propellant liquid rocket, [Star Rider](https://github.com/orgs/Norco-College-Rocketry/projects/1?pane=info).

 <img src="./docs/screencap.png" alt="Screencap of GSC Operations Appliation UI" width="240px" height="400px"/>